Soap scum is a pain in the ass. It can make your shower, glass, bath, basin, taps, tiles & even shower curtains, look gross.

 Most of the country has soft water, rather than hard.
 Read below to see what kind of water you most likely have.

-Note - there can also be big variances between metro and regional areas so please take this as a general guide.
+Note - there can also be big variances between metro, regional, older and newer areas so please take this as a general guide.

 - QUEENSLAND HARD